reuzel/CqlSharp/CqlSharp/Linq/readme.md

 CqlContext and CqlTable are the classes that form the core of the provider.
 CqlContext is the IQueryProvider, while CqlTable is the IQueryable.

+## Supported Operations
+The following operations are supported:

+* Select
+* Where
+* Any
+* Count
+* LongCount
+* First
+* FirstOrDefault
+* Single
+* SingleOrDefault
+* ToList
+* OrderBy
+* OrderByDescending
+* ThenBy
+* ThenByDescending
+* Take

+Take must come after clause that would introduce a where clause in the resulting Cql

 ## Cql Expression types
 The Cql Expression types are derived directly from the select grammar as defined in Cql 3.1.1.